camicroscope/GSOC/README.md

 **Overview:**

-This project would involve letting a user view two slides in such a way that when a user pans or zooms the effect is the same on both images.
-This is intended for showing different stains on similar tissue.
+Often, it's useful for users to compare different results on an image.
+To facilitate this, caMicrocope supports viewing the same image with different results, such as heatmaps, segmentations, and annotations, in a coordinated fashion.
+Since adjacent tissue slice images are usually quite similar, it can be useful to have a similar coordination between different images.
+This project focuses on creating a tool to allow a user to do this.
+The two different tissue samples may be differently situated in their images, and may require a user to change scale, position, and rotation to sync up the two images.

-**Current Status:** The current coordinated views only focus upon the same image with different results or annotations.
+**Current Status:** The current coordinated view tools are used for different results on the same image, with no support for multiple images at once.

 **Required Skills:** JavaScript, OpenSeadragon